 Tourism Development Tax: The local tourism development sales and use tax is authorized under Code Section 4-10-910 et. seq.
 This tax is a general sales and use tax on all sales at retail (with a few exceptions) taxable under the state sales and use tax and may only be imposed by a municipality located in a county where revenue from the state accommodations tax is at least fourteen million dollars in a fiscal year.
 As of this date, only Horry County meets this criterion; therefore, only municipalities in Horry County may impose this tax.
-This tax may be imposed by an ordinance adopted by a two-thirds majority of the municipal council or by approval by a majority of qualified electors voting in a referendum authorized by a majority of the municipal council.
-The tax is imposed specifically for tourism advertisement and promotion directed at non-South Carolina residents; however, in the third and subsequent years of this tax a portion of the tax may be used for certain property tax rollbacks.
+This tax may be imposed by a majority of qualified electors voting in a referendum authorized by a majority of the municipal council or by approval by a majority of the tax is imposed specifically for tourism advertisement and promotion directed at non-South Carolina residents; however, in the third and subsequent years of this tax a portion of the tax may be used for certain property tax rollbacks.
 The tax collected by the Department of Revenue on behalf of these municipalities.